plotly/Kaleido/BUILD_AND_RELEASE.md

 _only counts if it works with circle CI_
 ### Preparing a Build

+Also refer to the README for the specific platform.

 #### Picking a specific chromium version
 From old README.md/Google:
 > Find a stable chromium version tag from https://chromereleases.googleblog.com/search/label/Desktop%20Update.
 Look up date of associated tag in GitHub at https://github.com/chromium/chromium/